top of page

 b) The "genes" of creation

 The question arises here as to why we can speak of symbolism in the material world.
 No science can recognise reality in itself, it only grasps a symbolic design (see definition in chapter 1).
 If we assume a cause of creation (big bang theory, creator), something with transferred effects and properties is present, which makes us wonder about a background that remains mysterious to us.
-The manifold interpretations that arise here, however, are not the subject of this essay; they can be found in my study already mentioned.
-However, I will come back to some aspects later.

 c) The Confusion